-1 450 2 Additional Information Identification Details Signature Thumbprint Doc dated 10/6 but acknowledged signing on 10/7 California Dept of Motor Vehicles California Driver's License N######, exp.
-1-12-2018 X Grant Grantor 1 5 2
+Additional Information Identification Details Signature Thumbprint Doc dated 10/6 but acknowledged signing on 10/7 California Dept of Motor Vehicles California Driver's License N#####, exp.
+1-12-2018 X Grant Grantor 1 { 2

 A certificate of acknowledgment must be completed at the time the notary public's signature and seal are affixed to the document.
 The certificate of acknowledgment cannot be added to or altered after the notary public's seal and signature are affixed to the document.
 (California Civil Code sections 1188 and 1193.)
 Under no circumstances can the signature and seal be affixed in advance of the notarization of a signature.
 (California Government Code section 8214.1(j).)
-Since January 1, 2006, the California Civil Code section 1189, rather than "substantially" in the form in the statute.
+Since January 1, 2006, the California certificate of acknowledgment has been required to be exactly in the form in California Civil Code section 1189, rather than "substantially" in the form in the statute.
 (California Civil Code section 1189.)
 Also, the certificate of acknowledgment must be executed under penalty of perjury.
 (California Civil Code section 1189.)